-Hugo de Groot or Hugo Grotius, can easily be called one of the greatest scholars in Dutch history.
-He was both a philosopher and a thinker who laid the foundations for international law.
+Hugo de Groot, also known as Hugo Grotius, can easily be called one of the greatest scholars in Dutch history.
+A philosopher and a thinker, he laid the foundations for international law.

 Who was Hugo de Groot?